 Understanding the strategic use and risks associated with filing a motion for summary judgment is crucial.
 It can expedite the legal process but requires thorough preparation and strong evidence to convince the court that no factual disputes exist.

-You are welcome to the most significant legal documents library, US Legal Forms.
-Right here you can get any template including Maryland Plaintiff's Motion for Summary Judgment, Affidavit in Support of Motion, and Order Granting Summary Judgment templates and download them (as many of them as you wish/require).
-Get ready official documents with a few hours, rather than days or weeks, without having to spend an arm and a leg with an legal professional.
-Get your state-specific form in a couple of clicks and be assured knowing that it was drafted by our accredited attorneys.
+Here you can obtain any template including Maryland Plaintiff's Motion for Summary Judgment, Affidavit in Support of Motion, and Order Granting Summary Judgment templates and download them (as many of them as you desire or need).
+Prepare official documents in just hours, instead of days or weeks, without having to pay a fortune to an attorney.

 (b) (1) A party may move for judgment on the pleadings.(A) If the moving party is a plaintiff, that the complaint states facts sufficient to constitute a cause or causes of action against the defendant and the answer does not state facts sufficient to constitute a defense to the complaint.